Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-mac.rst

         :width: 60%
         :alt: Keychain submenu

-    .. note:: If the keychain console did not show the certificate as trusted, press "Command + spacebar" and type “Keychain Access”, and hit enter to re-open it.
+    .. tip:: If the keychain console did not show the certificate as trusted, press "Command + spacebar" and type “Keychain Access”, and hit enter to re-open it.

 No additional setup is required for most browsers and you will now be able to safely connect to your Start9 server over LAN.